devopsacademyau/academy/classes/04class/aws_iam_storage/README.md

 > **Prefix**
 >
-> The prefix value is similar to a directory name that enables you to store similar data under the same directory in a bucket.
+> The prefix value is similar to a directory in a traditional filesystem, and enables you to store similar data in an organised way in a bucket.
 >
 > For example, for the key `Development/project1.xls`, the prefix is `Development/` (including the delimiter `/`).